treyd-io/blog-kustomize-krm-function-demo/README.md

 ## Conclusion

-Kustomize KRM function plugins allows for a lot of flexibility using relatively simple tools.
+Kustomize KRM function plugins allow for a lot of flexibility using relatively simple tools.
 It also provides a potentially clear interface between the developers and the platform team, with the platform team providing a set of transformers that the developer can consume.

 We went through examples on how to write & consume those tools, I hope I have inspired some of you to try it out!